chimay/wheel/README.md

 - the inline help (wheel.txt)
 - the list of current wheel mappings
 - the list of available plug mappings
+- the list of :Wheel subcommands and actions
 - the list of autocommands of your wheel group
+- a dedicated buffer basic help
+- local buffer maps

 # Configuration
 ## Wiki